DahnM20/ai-flow/README.md

 ## Installation

 > **Note:** To unlock full functionality, AI-Flow requires S3-compatible storage (with proper CORS settings) to host resources.
 Without it, features like File Upload or nodes that rely on external providers (e.g., StabilityAI) may not work as expected.
-Also, set `REPLICATE_API_KEY` in your environment to use the Replicate node.
+Also, set `REPLICATE_API_KEY` in the App Parameters or in your environment to use the Replicate node.

 ### Method 1: Using the Executable (Windows Only)